joaolucasgtr/ionic-vanilla-js-router/README.md

 ## About

-The purpose of this example is to show how to create entire applications without the need of an expansive javascript framework, that sometimes, might be overkill.
+The purpose of this example is to show how to create entire applications without the need of an expansive javascript framework, wich sometimes might be overkill.
 With the help of Web Components, this is not a hard task to do anymore.

 Thanks to libs like Ionic, it gets even easier and faster the process of building apps.